wouterbulten/slacjs/README.md

 # SlacJS
-Simultaneously Localisation and Configuration for Wireless Sensor Networks in indoor environments
+Simultaneously Localisation and Configuration for Wireless Sensor Networks in indoor environments using FastSLAM.

 ## Installation

 SLACjs uses *bower* and *gulp* to manage dependencies and build the project.
 Make sure that you have *npm* installed and then run:

+`npm install --global gulp` (Only required if you do not have gulp installed)

 `npm install`